 For students interested in CPL, contact the Counseling Department at (209) 381-6478 to set up a CPL counseling appointment and complete an Ed Plan.

-For faculty interested in learning more about CPL and potential opportunities for students within your discipline, contact Dr. Dean Caivano, Interim CPL Faculty Coordinator, at email@example.com.
+For faculty interested in learning more about CPL and potential opportunities for students within your discipline, please contact the CPL Coordinator, at firstname.lastname@example.org.
 Also, visit the Merced College CPL Faculty Resource Center on Canvas for additional information and resources.